-Café Modern picnic basket dinners for two are available to preorder for $40.
+Café Modern will have picnic basket dinners for two available to preorder for $40.

-Baskets include assorted cheeses and fruits, crusty rolls and crackers, salads, dessert, and bottled water.
+Baskets will include assorted cheeses and fruits, crusty rolls and crackers, salads, dessert, and bottled water.
 A choice of wines is available with the basket, starting at $28 per bottle.
-Reserve your picnic basket online by clicking HERE, by calling 817.738.9215, or by visiting the Modern's admission desk.
+Reserve your picnic basket online at www.themodern.org, by calling 817.738.9215, or by visiting the Modern's admission desk.